liamdickson/clump-network-extension/README.md

-# clump-network-extension
+# clump-chrome-extension

-The purpose of this chrome extension is to view clump network traffic.
+The purpose of this chrome extension is to make it easier to view clump network traffic.

 ![Component screenshot](http://i.imgur.com/huyesAA.png)